“To the customer, you are the company.” Shep Hyken.

 - Be kind to yourself.
 People who struggle with feelings of inferiority can be irrationally tough on themselves.

 Recognize the fact that you’re dealing with this psychological problem and be mindful of self-care.
-Go an extra mile to make your work life more enjoyable by, for example, treating yourself with a cup of your favorite tea after solving a complex support request, or decorating your workspace in a way that makes you feel at ease.
+Go the extra mile to make your work life more enjoyable by, for example, treating yourself with a cup of your favorite tea after solving a complex support request, or decorating your workspace in a way that makes you feel at ease.

 - Surround yourself with people who uplift you.
 Spend time with people who understand and value your work.
 Move away from toxic workplace relationships.